autistic-symposium/master-algorithms-py/trees/README.md

 <br>

-* give you all elements **in order** with time `O(log(N)`. used to traverse a tree by level.
+* bfs gives all elements **in order** with time `O(log(N)` and it's used to traverse a tree by level.

-* iterative solutions use a queue for traversal or find the shortest path from the root node to the target node:
+* iterative solutions use a queue for traversal or find the shortest path from the root node to a target node:
-	- in the first round, we process the root node.
+	- in the first round, it processes the root node.
- 	- in the second round, we process the nodes next to the root node.
+ 	- in the second round, it processes the nodes next to the root node.
-  	- in the third round, we process the nodes which are two steps from the root node, etc.
+  	- in the third round, it processes the nodes which are two steps from the root node, etc.
   	- newly-added nodes will not be traversed immediately but will be processed in the next round.
-	- if node X is added to the kth round queue, the shortest path between the root node and X is exactly k.
+	- if node `X` is added to the `kth` round queue, the shortest path between the root node and `X` is exactly `k`.
-	- the processing order of the nodes in the exact same order as how they were added to the queue (which is FIFO).

 <br>